RIRI7887/RIRI7887/README.md

 Software developer /<br>
 Living in Antananarivo and currently working at S2M.<br>
 Working with Python, PHP, vue.js, angular.<br>
+Work better on the combinaison of Codeingniter,JQuery,HTML5&CSS3,PostgreSQL.<br>

-- 👨🏽‍💻 I’m currently working on [RoyaummeDesSaveurs](https://github.com/Adarshreddyash/ronix-frontend);
+- 👨🏽‍💻 I’m currently working on [RoyaummeDesSaveurs](https://github.com/RIRI7887/RoyaumeDesSaveurs);
 - 🌱 I’m currently learning GraphQL ,typescript and AI;
-- 👯 I’m looking to collaborate on [RoyaummeDesSaveurs](https://github.com/Adarshreddyash/ronix-frontend) 🤝;
+- 👯 I’m looking to collaborate on [RoyaummeDesSaveurs](https://github.com/RIRI7887/RoyaumeDesSaveurs) 🤝;
 - 🤔 I’m looking for help with Data Structures and Algorithms 😭;
 - 💬 Ask me about anything, I am happy to help;
 - ⚡️ Vengixlabs:My future Project which helps in S2M for companies.